About the Department

 The Department of Nuclear Medicine & PET-Centre is a major department for molecular imaging which houses several core facilities.
-The department is characterized by a very close interaction between clinical and research activities, providing a fundamental platform for the development of new and improved diagnostic imaging tools including the discovery of new and more sensitive biomarkers.
+The department is characterized by a very close interaction between clinical and research activities, providing a unique platform for the development of new and improved diagnostic imaging tools including the discovery of new and more sensitive biomarkers.

 The daily clinical activities are focused on molecular imaging mainly in oncology and cardiology performing 30.000 patient examinations yearly.
 The department also has a proud history within neuroscience as well as PET-based research into the physiology of the liver.
 In-house development and production of innovative state-of-the-art PET tracers enables the department to be at the leading edge of development within nuclear medicine.